Sarah Lawrence College in Oxford

 To study at the Oxford is to join one of the world's most culturally vibrant and intellectually stimulating communities.
 Students come to Oxford from around the world to experience the brilliance of its scholars, the beauty of its architecture, and the wisdom and depth of its tradition.

-Founded in 1984, the Sarah Lawrence at Oxford program is open to students from all undergraduate institutions and is limited to just 30 students annually.
-If admitted, you will be considered a Registered Visiting Student, a relatively rare status that gives you the same rights and privileges as matriculated Oxford undergraduates.
+Founded in 1984, the Sarah Lawrence at Oxford Program is open to students from all undergraduate institutions and is limited to just 30 students annually.
+If admitted, you will be considered a Registered Visiting Student, a status that gives you access to an educational experience comparable to that enjoyed by Oxford undergraduates.

 Beginning in late September and ending in late June, the academic year is divided into three eight-week terms.
-Each term, students take two courses, tutorials, for a total of 10 credits.
+Each term, students take two courses—tutorials—for a total of 10 credits.
 Students who successfully complete the entire program will earn 30 credits.
-Students will also participate in the Core Programme, an opportunity to partake in lectures, events, and field trips.
+Students will also participate in the Core Program, an opportunity to partake in lectures, events, and field trips.

-For American liberal arts undergraduates, Oxford provides a transformative education experience.
+For American liberal arts undergraduates, Oxford provides a transformative educational experience.
 The proof of this claim is in the institution's 900-year track record.
 More than 45 Nobel Prize winners have studied or taught at the institution, as have 25 UK Prime Ministers.
-A tiny sampling of those who have studied at Oxford includes President Bill Clinton, King Abdullah of Jordan, philosopher Sir Isaiah Berlin, Cardinal John Henry Newman, and a long list of writers, from poets John Donne and T.S.
-Eliot to novelists Monica Ali and Helen Fielding to playwright Oscar Wilde and composer Andrew Lloyd-Webber.
+A tiny sampling of those who have studied at Oxford includes President Bill Clinton, William Penn, Nobel Peace Laureate Aung San Suu Kyi, philosopher Thomas Hobbes, and a long list of writers, from poets John Donne and T.S.
+Eliot to novelists Monica Ali and Helen Fielding to playwright Oscar Wilde, and many actors and comedians including Michael Palin and Rosamund Pike.
 Studying at Oxford University as an undergraduate Visiting Student is unlike any educational journey one would experience in the United States.